Code-Institute-Submissions/Vaxholm/README.md

 ## About

-This is website created to people outside of Sweden to learn more of Vaxholm and come and visit.
-When the pandemic is over this is the perfect place to exlpore new vacation spot in the summer.
+This is website created for people outside of Sweden to learn more about Vaxholm and come and visit.
+When the pandemic is over this is the perfect place to exlpore a new vacation spot in the summer.
 A more nature environment to exlpore and much to learn about Sweden and what it got to offer.